 What should I do if my child is bullied?
 Advise your child to speak to an adult in the school.
 This can be any member of staff that they feel comfortable with.
 You may also wish to support your child by talking to the teacher with your child.
-We would encourage that they report any incident to the class teacher as they can observe behaviour during lessons and advise lunchtime staff as necessary.
+We would encourage them to report any incident to the class teacher as they can observe behaviour during lessons and advise lunchtime staff as necessary.
 We take accusations of bullying very seriously and any incidents are dealt with appropriately and with speed.
 If you are concerned about your child please speak to the head teacher and never approach a child or the parent.
-Our BNTO committee ( Be Nice to Others) holds monthly meetings to consider ways to improve behaviour and children's happiness.
+Our BNTO committee (Be Nice to Others) holds monthly meetings to consider ways to improve behaviour and children's happiness.

 Can my child cycle or scooter to school?
 Yes, your child can cycle or scooter to school, in fact, we encourage it alongside walking.
 Children cycling to school must wear a cycle helmet with a simple rule - no helmet, no cycling.
 There is a bike rack at the side of the year 2 and 3 classes.